 One essential component enabling cooperative SDPs to share their authorizations is the discovery service (DS), which helps an SDP find other SDPs that might be able to resolve a request.
-A naive approach to implementing the discovery functionality (similar to a popular deployment configuration of Squid [13], a cooperative Web-page proxy cache) is request broadcasting: whenever an SDP receives a request from its PEP, it broadcasts the request to all other cooperating SDPs.
+A naive approach to implementing the discovery functionality is request broadcasting: whenever an SDP receives a request from its PEP, it broadcasts the request to all other cooperating SDPs.
 All SDPs attempt to resolve the request, and the PEP enforces the response it receives first.
 This approach is straightforward and might be effective when the number of cooperating SDPs is small and the cost of broadcasting is low.
 However, it has two important drawbacks.
 First, it inevitably increases the load on all SDPs.
 Second, it causes high traffic overhead when SDPs are geographically distributed.
 To address these two drawbacks, we introduced the DS to achieve a selective requests distribution: an SDP in CSAR selectively sends requests only to those SDPs that are likely to be able to resolve them.